thsmi/sieve/src/web/README.md

 ## Installation

-* Install a python 3.8 or up
+* Install a Python 3.8 or up.
+  Python [`websockets`](https://pypi.org/project/websockets/) is a necessary dependency.
-  No external python packages are required, a raw python is sufficient.
+  Other than this, no other external python packages are required.

 * Optional, create a python virtual env.
   A [venv or virtual environment](https://docs.python.org/3/tutorial/venv.html)